 10

 People without evidence tend to become demanding and pushy.
 They can become so confident in their ideas that they want to apply social engineering to force people to be what they want.
 The American Psychological Association guidelines give the impression that masculine roles infect people who need saving from themselves (APA, 2018).
-I do not know if the research cited by the guidelines shows traditional masculine roles are harmful.
-I suspect the guidelines were written by scared people who say whatever aggressive social reformers tell them to say.
+I do not know if the research cited by the guidelines shows that traditional masculine roles are harmful.
+I suspect the guidelines were written by people who are scared and say whatever aggressive social reformers tell them to say.

 Masculine people are happy being masculine, and people living with masculine people are also happy.
 I understand that society needs masculine behavior.
 I do not want people to fear male behavior until they ask authorities to restrict our behavior.
 This will have horrible consequences for future generations if we end up in a society where people are not allowed to be people.
 Should we choose the enforced safety of civilization or the freedom of the wilderness?
 Before we answer that question, we should at least try to understand our species.
 Misinformation will put us in places where we do not belong.